 Remember the keyword list you prepared in step 3 of this discussion?
 That was not just to feel good about yourself (that time will come)!

 From that list, select 10 long-tail keywords (phrases with 4+ words).
-These should have at least 50 monthly search volume and a keyword difficulty score of under 30 (we recommend under 24).
+These should have at least 50 monthly search volumes and a keyword difficulty score of under 30 (we recommend under 24).

 Another thing about these blog posts.
 Each of these must be optimised for search engines.